biodataprog/GEN220_2023/docs/Assignments/HW1.md

 UNIX practice
 ====
-1. Login to HPCC
-2. Create a folder

-Data processing
-===
 Go into your bigdata folder.
 If you have not used the cluster before then you will be in the `gen220` project.
 Or you may have your own lab bigdata folder.
 ```
 cd ~/bigdata # this should work but if it doesn't